 The neck is responsible for balancing the weight of the head.
 Since the average human head weighs 10-12 pounds, that is no small task to begin with.
 However, we can make the job of the neck even more difficult by adopting poor posture.

-The greater degree a person leans the head forward, the more pressure is placed on the vertebrae and the surrounding soft tissue.
+The greater degree a person leans the head forward, the more pressure the vertebrae endure.
 For example:

 - At a 15-degree angle, stress on the neck reaches 27 pounds